-How many times have you said or heard fellow pork producers say, “I want clean water and air for my kids, too”?
+How many times have you said or heard a fellow pork producer say, “I want clean water and air for my kids, too”?

-One of CFI's programs is called SHARE, which helps pork producers build trust with consumers by connecting with others through shared values.
+But how is that accomplished?
+Through the SHARE program, CFI helps pork producers build trust with consumers by connecting with others through shared values.
 The program is based on five key principles: sharing of values, discussing them honestly, ascertaining the common values, recognizing and respecting differences and engaging in a win/win dialogue.
 The ultimate goal is for consumers to view producers as “people just like me,” Fleck notes.

-There, you also will find archives of past podcasts such as “Help to Prevent Out-of-feed Events,” “DDGS Impact on Carcass Quality” and more.
+There, you can find archives of past podcasts such as “Help to Prevent Out-of-feed Events,” “DDGS Impact on Carcass Quality” and more.
 They are listed under “Tips and Tools” under the “Swine” section.